 The purpose of this document is to explain our concerns in more detail, to request that staff communicate what process it used to decide on its ‘clarifications’, and to point out that the RySG does not believe that staff should be the final arbiter in their implementation plans.

 Specification 4 of the Registry Agreement provides some high-level requirements (key / value pairs, minimum fields, sample responses, values following EPP RFC’s) for WHOIS that leave much undefined and up to the registries to determine.
-On September 12, 2014 ICANN published the “Advisory: Clarifications to the New gTLD Registration Agreement, Specification 4; and the 2013 Registrar Accreditation Agreement (RAA), Registration Data Directory Service (WHOIS) Specification” with the goal of providing clarifications for registries and registrars so they can be in compliance with the New gTLD Registry Agreement and the Registrar Accreditation Agreement, respectively
+On September 12, 2014 ICANN published the “Advisory: Clarifications to the New gTLD Registration Agreement, Specification 4; and the 2013 Registrar Accreditation Agreement (RAA), Registration Data Directory Service (WHOIS) Specification” with the goal of providing clarifications for registries and registrars so they can be in compliance with the New gTLD Registry Agreement and the Registrar Accreditation Agreement, respectively.

 The content of the Clarifications defines requirements that are not defined in Specification 4 of the Registry Agreement.
 In August, detailed technical feedback on this was provided by the Registries Stakeholder Group in “RySG Concerns & Input regarding ICANN’s Implementation process related to Whois”.
 On December 9, 2014 ICANN provided a preview of updates to the Clarifications with a new name “Advisory: Clarifications to the Registry Agreement, and the 2013 Registrar Accreditation Agreement (RAA) regarding applicable Registration Data Directory Service (Whois) Specifications”.
 This update merged in the Additional Whois Information Policy (AWIP) requirements, but also added more requirements like the following:

-What to return when an object does not exist
+What to return when an object does not exist;

-Requiring that a registration must have one and only one administrative contact
+Requiring that a registration must have one and only one administrative contact;

 Disallowing an existing useful feature of partial matching.